xmhai/techdoc/infra/k8s/setup/management/grafana.md

 - Grafana needs a database to store users and dashboards (and other things).
 - By default it is configured to use sqlite3 which is an embedded database, data in /var/lib/grafana (database and plugins)

-## Installation
+## Deployment
+-  Very lightweight in use of memory and CPU,
+Minimum recommended memory: 255 MB Minimum recommended CPU: 1
+- For Rancher, it will install Prometheus and Grafana on k8s.
-Running separately is recommended???
+- Running separately is recommended???
 My points:
   - It is dashboard for different parts of the systems, so it should be running in Management zone.
   - Use MySQL as storage

+## Installation
 https://grafana.com/docs/grafana/latest/administration/configuration/

 **Set context**